Alex-935/Pokemon-Battle/README.md

 - Created using Object-Oriented Program
 - Was created by myself without any help or external programming resources (only referenced material was the official Pokemon stats, move stats, diologue and calculations)
-- Written in Java in VS Code
+- Written in Java using VS Code

 - Main Features:
   - Allows move types to affect battle (Super effective, Not very effective, Does not affect).